bmorledge-hampton19/mutperiod/README.md

   `mutperiod stratifyNucMap`
 When running this command, the bed file of genome positions for stratification should be directly within the directory for the new nucleosome map.
 The new nucleosome map will be named after this directory, not the bed file of genome positions.
 For example, if the "mutperiod_data\\\_\_external_data\\hg19\\MNase_nuc_pos\\MNase_nuc_pos.bed" nucleosome map is stratified using "mutperiod_data\\\_\_external_data\\hg19\\H3K36me3_MNase_nuc_pos\\H3K36me3_regions.bed", the resulting nucleosome map can be found at "mutperiod_data\\\_\_external_data\\hg19\\H3K36me3_MNase_nuc_pos\\H3K36me3_MNase_nuc_pos.bed".

+##### Altering Output File Names Based On Nucleosome Positioning Data
+When working with multiple nucleosome maps in the same data directory, it may be desirable to differentiate output file names based on the relevant nucleosome map.
+To accomplish this, a text file named "append_to_data_name.txt" should be placed in the nucleosome map directory and contain a single line of text which will be appended to the data group name for output files using the nucleosome map.
+If this file is not present, nothing is appended to the data group name.

 #### Mutation Data
 mutperiod supports two primary input formats for mutation data:
 First, "simple\_somatic\_mutation" data downloaded directly from the [ICGC data portal](https://dcc.icgc.org/releases) can be easily parsed using the following terminal command: